FleiVa-C/home-data-collector/README.md

 The core component is the actix web backend service that provides REST API endpoints for operations like registering a new device, ingesting timeseries data or querying timeseries/meta data of the sensors.
 To store all data (not only timeseries data), a surrealdb instance is used.
 Collection of the timeseries data is managed by a collector service that requests the sensor data at equal intervals and ingests them through the backend REST API's.

+## Notes
+This project is not finished or ready to be run at all.
+Therefore the chapter "Deployment" is just a placeholder on what i think will be needed or is yet to be created.
+Since i work alone in this project, branches/pull requests/merges would not be needed but it was for me to learn git.
+Also i use issues to track on what is on my mind.

 ## Deployment

-The project is designed to be ran in a k3s kubernetes cluster
+The project is designed to run in a k3s kubernetes cluster once the first version is done.

 ### Dependencies